The Segregated Lambda-coalescent: Existence of the model

-The (finite or infinite) sequence $(E_m)\sw \Pi_{(s,t]}$ are the only events which affected the final position of the lineage started from $x$ over time $(s,t]$.
-At this point we make the key observation; for any $x\in K$, the sequence $(E_m)=(E_m)_{m\geq 1}$ is well defined \textit{even} if we remove the condition that $\sum |S|^n r_n$ be finite.
-In general, we have the following lemma.
+Since (a) and (b) hold for all $\omega\in\Omega$, $(E_m)$ and $(N_m)$ are well defined for all $\omega\in\Omega$.
+The (finite or infinite) sequence of coalescence events $(E_m)$ contains the only events which affected the final position of the lineage that started from $x$ and moved during time $(s,t]$.